seinecle/mk99/docs/generated-html/subdir/the-headache-of-data-integration_temp_html.md

 //ST: !

-=== 2.
+==== b.
 Connections between these channels intensify and complexify

 - Social TV is TV delivered with Internet services,